Genre: Love Story

 That was 2 years ago.
 Sarah vowed never to let another man have such an effect on her.
 So far she was successful, her life was fine.
 It was organised, routine and she was happy.
 “But are you living or just existing?” she asked herself.
-“I’m terrified of failure of having my heart shattered again.
+“I’m terrified of failure.
+Of having my heart shattered again.
 I won’t survive.”
 But she was and had and would.
 And now Brian.

 Monday morning was cool and rainy and Sarah regretted spending Sunday cooking and not getting to the beach.
 She snuggled in with a good book and tea, enjoying the light rain and fresh breeze.
 Her mind wondered often back to Brian and the progress on her book was slow.
 At around midday Brian phoned.

 “I enjoyed our supper” he said.
 She noticed he didn’t call it a date again and smiled to herself.
 After catching up Sarah invited him to supper on Wednesday evening.
-The girls were with his mom this time and they relished the chance to get to know each other alone first.
+The girls were with his mom and they relished the chance to get to know each other alone first.

 Sitting outside in the warm summer breeze, they ate creamy tomato soup followed by chicken pot pie with buttered roast potatoes.
 This time there were no awkward silences.
 They felt like old friends and it was wonderful getting to know each other.

-Sarah realised she had been missing out.
+Sarah realized she had been missing out.
 Not living.
 And that kind and gentle men like Brian did exist.
 She decided to take a chance, leaning in she brushed his lips with her own.
 Brian quickly leaned forward, taking her face in his warm hands and kissed her back.
 “Please don’t break my heart” she begged.
 “I won’t” he promised kissing her again.
-Sighing, they realised that this was the start of something special.
+Sighing, they knew that this was the start of something special.